Isiah Thomas: Players Only

+Saginaw Soul (2025–present)

+Thomas was named head coach of the Saginaw Soul of the Basketball Super League (BSL), an expansion team which will begin play in 2025.

+Acting

+Isiah had a guest appearance on the 1990s television comedy Home Improvement, playing himself in Season 3 episode 2 (titled "Aisle See You in My Dreams").
+He further appeared as himself in a basketball themed episode of the police procedural Due South in 1997 (season 2, episode 13, titled "White Men Can't Jump to Conclusions").

 Education

-Thomas finished his college degree at Indiana University during the Pistons' off-seasons and received his Master's in Education from the UC Berkeley Graduate School of Education in 2013.
+Thomas graduated from Indiana University with a B.A. in 1987.
+He received his Master's in Education from the UC Berkeley Graduate School of Education in 2013.
 At UC Berkeley, Thomas studied the connection between education and sports, specifically how American society makes education accessible (or inaccessible) to black male college athletes.

 Philanthropic work

-During his playing career, Thomas paid college tuition for more than 75 students.
-When he was a Piston, in 1987 Thomas organized the "No Crime Day" in Detroit.
-He even had the help of Detroit Mayor Coleman Young to call for a moratorium on crime in the summer of 1986.
+In 1987, when he was a Piston, Thomas organized the "No Crime Day" in Detroit.
+He had the help of Detroit Mayor Coleman Young to call for a moratorium on crime in the summer of 1986.

-Also in 1987 Thomas posed for a poster sponsored by the American Library Association with the caption "READ: Isiah Thomas for America's Libraries".
-Thomas is shown dressed in a Sam Spade type outfit while reading a detective novel.

-Thomas founded Mary's Court, a foundation that supports economically disadvantaged parents and children in the communities of Garfield Park and Lawndale on the West Side of Chicago.
-The charity is named for Thomas's mother, who he credits with instilling in him the importance of hard work and giving back to the community.
+Thomas founded Mary's Court, a foundation that supports economically disadvantaged parents and children on the West Side of Chicago.
+The charity is named for Thomas's mother.
 Mary's Court has teamed up with another Chicago-based charity, Kids off the Block, to serve meals to Chicago children and families during Thanksgiving.

-While at FIU, Thomas and Mary's Court donated $50,000 to FIU's First Generation Scholarship and organized a sell-out charity game during the NBA lockout featuring NBA stars LeBron James and Dwyane Wade, with proceeds benefiting Mary's Court.
+While Thomas was at FIU, Thomas and Mary's Court donated $50,000 to FIU's First Generation Scholarship and organized a sell-out charity game during the NBA lockout featuring NBA stars LeBron James and Dwyane Wade.
 A street on Chicago's West Side was named in honor of his mother.

-The Dr. Martin Luther King Jr. Boys & Girls Club of Chicago recognized Thomas's philanthropic work in March 2012 and honored him with the organization's King Legacy Award at their 24th Annual King Legacy Awards Gala.
-The award is given annually to individuals who have fostered the principles of Dr. Martin Luther King Jr. through their community contributions.
+The Dr. Martin Luther King Jr. Boys & Girls Club of Chicago honored Thomas with the organization's King Legacy Award at their 24th Annual King Legacy Awards Gala.

 In July 2012, Thomas joined The Black Men's Roundtable in Florida along with other national and local black leaders to discuss issues that directly affect black males.